TomScheffers/pyarrow_ops/README.md

 # Pyarrow ops
 Pyarrow ops is Python libary for data crunching operations directly on the pyarrow.Table class, using only numpy.
 For convenience, function naming and behavior tries to replicates that of the Pandas API.
 The performance is decent, however performance can be significantly improved by utilizing pyarrow.compute functions or improving algorithms in numpy.

+Current use cases:
+- Data operations like joins, groupby, filters & drop_duplicates
+- Pre-processing for ML applications

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pyarrow_ops.